-Our program is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+The Master of Science (M.S.) education program in Speech-Language Pathology (residential) and the Doctor of Audiology (Au.D.) education program in audiology (residential) at Texas Tech University Health Sciences Center are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.

-2200 Research Boulevard #310, Rockville, MD 20850-3289 | telephone: 800.498.2071 or 301.296.5700 email: SUPPORT@CAATE.NET | website: www.caate.net
+2200 Research Boulevard #310, Rockville, MD 20850-3289 | telephone: 800.498.2071 or 301.296.5700